Class ScanRequest

 DynamoDB reaches this limit, it stops the operation and returns the matching values

-up to the limit, and a key in LastEvaluatedKey
+up to the limit, and a key in LastEvaluatedKey to apply in a subsequent

 operation to continue the operation.
 For more information, see Working